Stealyosilmaril/Portfolio_Projects/README.md

 # Portfolio_Projects

 Find here a collection of what I'm working on.
-Mostly SQL, Tableau, Python.
+Mostly SQL, Tableau, and Python.